Koko-66/Web-App-DevOps-Project/README.md

 The app has been containerized &mdash; packaged up with all its code, dependencies, necessary executables and configuration files &mdash; to facilitate easy and quick deployment.

 Containerization has many benefits.
 Because containers encapsulate applications with all their dependencies, they run consistently irrespective of the end user's operating system or environment.
 This isolation of the container's content promotes security and prevents conflicts between applications and libraries.
 Containers are also highly portable and efficient.
-They can be easily run on any machine(s) now matter what its underlying infrastructure, and becuase they share the host's OS kernel, they do not take up unnecessary resources and are very lightweight.
+They can be easily run on any machine(s) now matter what its underlying infrastructure, and because they share the host's OS kernel, they do not take up unnecessary resources and are very lightweight.

 These advantages are especially important in a DevOps setting, where applications are deployed across different environments (e.g. development, test, production) and shared between developers working on machines with different OS and hardware.
-Their small and lightweight nature make continuous deployment easy, and because they can be used together to build larger multi-container applications they offer great flexiblity and scalability.
+Their small and lightweight nature make continuous deployment easy, and because they can be used together to build larger multi-container applications they offer great flexibility and scalability.

-### Prerequisities
+### Prerequisites

 In order to run this container you'll need docker installed.